cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/topology.md

 are treated in a special way.
 There are dedicated action icons in the bottom left corner of such nodes:

 * **Info** - shows Terraform node details in tabular view
-* **Expand / Collapse** - similar functionality as for Component and SharedResource nodes, but for Terraform node
+* **Expand / Collapse** - opens/closes a view of the Terraform embedded topology, similar to the views presented for Component and SharedResource nodes.

 Terraform node collapsed: